ChainSafe/engineering-handbook/docs/2_development/2_tech-stack/rust.md

 If you using less powerful device such as a laptop, then terminal base code editor such as Vim, Kakoune, or Helix would be ideal.
 These terminal base text editor is also viable for editing code and configurations remotely to a server, where graphical editor wouldn't be possible.

-Our overall recommendation is Vim.
+Our overall recommendation would be CLion to easily get started and Vim for advance users.
 Vim is frustrating and unintuitive to start at first, but it is really delightful once you get the hang of it, then you can just keep discovering new editing tricks.
 Opening multiple projects with Vim is instantaneous and only uses very little system resources.
 Vim also offers a great deal of flexibility and reproducibility.
 Let's say, you travel a lot and you need to use a new device as your new workstation.